 As the weeks go by, make sure you focus on positive outcomes each week, it’s about what you DO complete, not what you don’t.

 Keep a training diary and note down 2-3 positives every week.

 Keep a training diary and note down 2-3 positives every week: runs that went well, conditioning you completed or an improvement in your nutrition.
-In a few weeks, you’ll have banked of mindset boosting evidence of your progress.
+In a few weeks, you’ll have mindset boosting evidence of your progress.